maritiren/maritiren.github.io/content/posts/trivy-info/index.md

 - Regularly in the production environment, e.g. every saturday evening.

 ## What scans to run
-We should run different Trivy scans, and which will always differ from application to application.
+We should run different Trivy scans.
+Which scans to run differ from application to application.
-However, in general, I believe this scans should be run:
+However, in general, I believe these scans should be run:
 - **Configuration file scan**, to scan your IaC configuration files for known vulnerabilities
 - **Secrets scan**, to check if there are any secrets present in your code
 - **Dependency scan**, to scan your dependency versions for known vulnerabilities